philzook58/philzook58.github.io/_posts/2024-03-25-finiteset.md

 ## Infinite Sets

 Can we include infinite sets?
 In some sense perhaps.
-I believe we can basically attach some ordinals.
+I believe we can basically attach some ordinals <https://github.com/ajcr/transfinite> .
 There are certain questions that won't be computable. `[from_int(i) for i integers()] in omega` is true, but python won't ever return true.

 Can we talk about induction?